Skip site navigation (1)Skip section navigation (2)

 manually loaded with kldload(8).
 However, a system can implement addi-

-tional mechanisms to bring these images in memory before calling
+tional mechanisms to bring these images into memory before calling

 firmware_register().